weegreenblobbie/numcpp/README.md

 cout << a(2_s|5) << "\n";     // _s is a literal operator to start a slice
 // array([ 2, 3, 4 ], int32)

-missing _;  // a helper object that represent missing args to slice expressions
+missing _;  // a helper object that represents missing args to slice expressions

 a(_|6|2) = -1000;